 On the other hand, the ShowerBreeze has a much less intrusive design.
 The diverter isn’t as bulky, the irrigator unit is very slim, and the included holder gives you the option to hang the hose and irrigator tips right on the wall and out of your way.

-The Showerpik® adapter parts are made from plastic and prone to eventual leaking.
-The ShowerBreeze valve is made with durable chrome plated brass for long-lasting use.
+The Showerpik® adapter parts are made of plastic and prone to eventual leaking.
+The ShowerBreeze valve is durable chrome plated brass for long-lasting use.

 The Showerpik® provides a 3-foot hose for its irrigator.
 The ShowerBreeze hose is 6-feet long.
 Many users have even found this longer hose to come in handy in multipurpose ways, like using the targeted water pressure to clean soap dishes and other hard-to-clean areas in the shower!

 With the Waterpik®, your water flossing habit will depend heavily on the life of its rechargeable battery.
 Rechargeable batteries eventually lose their longevity.
 The battery that once lasted a week or two on a full charge now needs to be charged every few days.
 Before you know it, you’ve forgotten to charge it, and instead of waiting, you decide to skip using it that day.
 Suddenly your daily habit of water flossing is slacking.